 Step back, get the right framing, and act.

 Identify the "Big Picture", build the framework, and get Board alignment.
-In T&O case, we identified a cycle: 'where do things went wrong, and what the 'virtuous cycle' looks like if we do things right'.
-With that cycle, we understand the logic behind the downturn, and intervene on the right start.
+In the T&O case, we identified a cycle: 'where do things go wrong, and what the 'virtuous cycle' looks like if we do things right'.
+With that cycle, we understand the logic behind the downturn and intervene on the right start.
 The power of framing issues in the right way was key to do this, and it is critical that the CEO and the Board are fully aligned on the 'big picture', because if they don't, then many actions plan might well be halted by doubts that may arise throughout the year, since managing a declining business might stress Leaders (hence, could also have made them error-prone).

 Assemble diverse Project Team.